Stockland

-Stockland Corporation Limited is a diversified Australian property development company.
-It has business in shopping centers, residential estates, industrial estates and manufactured housing communities.
+Stockland Corporation Limited is one of the largest residential property development companies in Australia.
+According to Morningstar, Inc., it specializes in master-planned communities.
+It owns and develops retail town centers, logistics, business parks, office assets, residential communities, and retirement living villages.

 History

 Stockland was founded in 1952 by Albert Scheinberg and Ervin Graf.
-In 1957 Stockland listed on the Australian Securities Exchange by acquiring a controlling interest in Simon Hickey Industries Ltd, the smallest company then listed.
+In 1957, Stockland listed on the Australian Securities Exchange by acquiring a controlling interest in Simon Hickey Industries Ltd, the smallest company then listed.

 In the same year, Stockland's activities became more diversified, moving into commercial development, initially with retail projects in suburbs of Sydney.
 In 1965 Stockland opened its first big commercial development - the redeveloped Imperial Arcade, Sydney in Sydney's CBD, which offered the first underground link to David Jones, four retail levels and six levels of office space.